artsy/artsy.github.io/_posts/2021-05-11-unstructured-knowledge-sharing.markdown

 investigate a CI build failure using [`git bisect`][git-bisect].
 It might be somewhere in between, like when [Adam][adam-b] was doing some refactoring of our React Native navigation.

-Sometimes this might end up looking more like a pairing or mobbing session, but often it ends up looking more like live-streaming.
+Sometimes this looks like a pairing or mobbing session, but sometimes it looks more like live-streaming.
 An engineer is demonstrating by solving a real problem.
-If audience members can contribute, great — but they are also free to tag along and learn.
+If audience members can contribute, great — but they are also welcome to tag along and learn.

 ## Pairing